Registered Historic Parks & Gardens

 Registered parks and gardens may contain listed buildings and scheduled monuments.
 You can check for these on Cof Cymru.

 You can find out more information about listed buildings and scheduled monuments in:

 There are about 400 registered parks and gardens in Wales.
 Parks and gardens can still be added to the register and you can make requests to us for individual parks or gardens to be registered.

 Before submitting your request, it is a good idea to check whether the park or garden is already registered.
-You can do this by contacting us or you can check on Cof Cymru — National Historic Assets of Wales, once the records of registration are published later in 2021.
+You can do this by contacting us or you can check on Cof Cymru — National Historic Assets of Wales.

 You should send your request for registration to us at firstname.lastname@example.org explaining why the park or garden should be added to the register and include:

 - name, address/location of the park or garden, with postcode or map reference